Ambareesh

 After entering politics in 1994, Ambareesh became a three-time member of the Lok Sabha, the lower house of the Indian Parliament representing Mandya, first from Janata Dal and the latter two times from the Indian National Congress, a member of which he remained till his death.
 During the third term, he briefly served as the Minister of State for Information and Broadcasting, between October 2006 and February 2007, as part of the First Manmohan Singh ministry.
 Between 2013 and 2016, he was a member of the Karnataka Legislative Assembly and served as the Minister of Housing during the time as part of the Siddaramaiah cabinet.

 Besides winning many State Film Awards and Filmfare Awards South during his acting career, Ambareesh was honoured with the honorary doctorate by the Karnatak University in 2013.
 He is also a recipient of NTR National Award, Filmfare Lifetime Achievement Award – South and Dr. Vishnuvardhan Award, all awarded recognizing lifetime achievements and contribution to cinema.
 Having suffered from a breathing problem in 2014, Ambareesh died four years later.

 Early life

-Ambareesh was born on 29 May 1952 in Doddarasinakere village of Mandya district in the erstwhile Mysore State (now Karnataka).
-He was named "Malavalli Huchchegowda Amarnath", and was the sixth of seven children to Hucchegowda and Padmamma.
+Ambareesh was born as Malavalli Huchchegowda Amarnath, on 29 May 1952 in Doddarasinakere village of Mandya district in the erstwhile Mysore State (now Karnataka).
+He was the sixth of seven children to Malavalli Huchchegowda and Padmamma.
 His granduncle was the violinist, Piteel Chowdiah.
 Ambareesh completed his schooling in Mandya before moving to Mysore for higher studies.